Givo29/Tuidle/README.md

 Play Wordle in your terminal!
 A TUI version of the popular game Wordle built using Go and the [charmcli](https://github.com/charmbracelet) tools, namely [bubbletea](https://github.com/charmbracelet/bubbletea).

+Warning: The code is probably not great, this is my first Go project :)

 ## Demo

 ![Demo](./examples/demo.gif)